 Stipends: BGS endeavors to provide a uniform stipend to all students.
 Stipends for BGS fellowships are paid in equal amounts at the end of each month.
-The current BGS stipend is \$32,000 per year and will increase to \$34,000 in September 2019.
+The current BGS stipend is \$41,500 per year and will increase to \$42,745 for the Fall 2025 semester.
 Any supplementation of this amount must be approved by the Graduate Group Chair and the Director of BGS.
 See section VI below (2nd paragraph).